soklet/soklet-example-barebones/README.md

 ## Soklet Example (Barebones)

 Here we demonstrate building and running a single-file Soklet application with nothing but the Soklet JAR and the JDK (or Docker).
+There are no other libraries or frameworks, no Maven build process, no special setup required.

 While a real production system will have more moving parts, it's important to show that you _can_ build server software without ceremony or dependencies - this is the Soklet ethos.